xzf0587/mcsmcp2/README.md

 ## ⚖️ Choice: Run the server locally or deploy to Azure

 Now you have a choice!
-You either deploy the server locally - or you can deploy it to Azure.
+You either run the server locally - or you can deploy it to Azure.

 There are a couple of steps that you need to do for both: